golfomania/Plugin_Thunderbird_FilterBySender/INSTALL.md

 3. Verify permissions:
    - Ensure the extension has necessary permissions in Add-ons Manager

-### Button Not Appearing?
+### Context Menu Not Appearing?

-The extension tries multiple methods to inject the button:
+If the context menu option doesn't appear:

-1. Near the email address in the message header
+- Make sure you're right-clicking on an email in the message list (not in the reading pane)
-2. In the message toolbar as a fallback
-3. Via right-click context menu

-If none work, try:

-- Restarting Thunderbird
+- Restart Thunderbird after installation
-- Checking for conflicts with other extensions
+- Check for conflicts with other extensions that modify context menus
-- Updating Thunderbird to the latest version
+- Verify the extension is enabled in Add-ons and Themes

 ### Filter Not Working?